EspressoSystems/HotShot/docs/diagrams/General.md

   * Aggegated signature is valid against the data the certificate commits to
   * Aggregated signature represents a proper threshold for that certificate

+Overall idea is for the leader to separately send the DA proposal, DA cert, Qproposal, and VID share.

 ## Data Structures
 ```
 state_map {